conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 ## Disclaimer

-- Nightmode consumes 340mA more per trigger
+- Nightmode/IR light power consumes 340mA more per trigger
 - Solar Panel charged 0.345V per hour, also this is on full depletion, the higher our voltage gets the longer it takes to charge
 - Libraries are located on the repository, make sure to copy paste those files into "/Arduino/libraries"
 - 1 Bit Mode on SD card doesn't save the images, in attempt to access the sd card gpio pins